loadingio/smil-to-gif/README.md

  * ctx.imageSmoothingEnabled = false  ( default true )
  * image-rendering: crisp-edges / pixelated  ( default auto )
    - for indicating the resampling algorithm when image is resized
+   - this works both for img and svg > image tags, but only if img are in raster format.
  * shape-rendering: crispEdges ( default auto )
    - hint browser about how to tradeoff when rendering shapes.
+   - this works for shapes under svg tag. won't affect SVG file linked via image tag.

 ## Todo